About This Guide

 - Has an external consultant, organization, or accrediting body ever conducted a review of the district’s online program?
 (Michigan Virtual Learning Research Institute offers a free program review to Michigan schools.)

 Many Michigan districts are implementing high-quality online learning options for their students — too many are not.
-The best practices and data shared in this guide can help school boards evaluate their online learning programs and take steps to improve student learning outcomes.
-Working alongside parents, students, and school personnel, school board members can positively impact their districts’ online programs to improve learning and improve student lives.
+The effective practices and data shared in this guide can help school boards evaluate their online learning programs and take steps to improve student learning outcomes.
+Working alongside parents, students, and school personnel, school board members can positively impact their districts’ online programs to assure every person can use digital learning to reach their full potential.

 Research and Resources for Online Learning Programs